orpcy/theramed/README.md

-TheraMed: A React application for meditation and stress relief.
+TheraMed: A React application template for meditation and stress relief.